mabdulam/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** The server directly uses user-provided input in database queries without validation.
+This makes it vulnerable to NoSQL injection, allowing attackers to access unauthorized data.

 2. Briefly explain how a malicious attacker can exploit them.
+    An attacker can craft a query, such as { username: { $ne: null } }, to retrieve unauthorized user information.

-3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?
+3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability? secure.ts validates and sanitizes user inputs, rejecting non-string usernames or invalid formats.
+This prevents malicious queries from being processed by the database.